 - Define objectives and goals: Identify critical objectives and metrics that help measure progress at each step.
 Ensure that each such action taken is towards achieving the product vision.

 - Adopt agile methodology: Agile methodology ensures quick and efficient product development.
-Product managers can use it throughout development to streamline and ensure quality results.
+Product managers can use agile workflow throughout development to streamline and ensure quality results.

 - Automate processes: Always look for opportunities to automate processes wherever possible.
 It’ll save time and reduce manual effort while ensuring quick and efficient product delivery.